cs5500-neu/admin/syllabus.md

 ## Resources

 All resources can be accessed for free using your academic email.
 Northeastern Libraries provides free access to [O'Reilly Online](https://www.oreilly.com/library-access/).
-Click
+To learn more on how to access O'Reilly for free, [click this link](https://northeastern.libanswers.com/research/faq/381323).

 All required and recommended textbooks can be acccessed using [this playlist](https://learning.oreilly.com/playlists/fe125c06-2637-4b38-8e08-fa30895b46f5).
 Or you can just search for the title on O'Reilly Online.